programmercave0/programmercave0.github.io/_posts/2019-11-28-Memes-on-copy-pasting-code-from-Stackoverflow.md

 	![Stackoverflow]({{ site.url }}/assets/stackoverflow_memes/so_meme7.jpg){:class="img-responsive"}<br/>
 <br/>
-9. When you search for an error and there is question on that. *Perhaps the archives are incomplete*.
+9. When you search for an error and there is no question on that. *Perhaps the archives are incomplete*.

 	![Stackoverflow]({{ site.url }}/assets/stackoverflow_memes/so_meme8.jpg){:class="img-responsive"}<br/>
 <br/>